-If you believe your property or vehicle has been contaminated with fentanyl (also "Fentanil"), we’ll work quickly and follow industry protocols to eradicate this deadly substance for you if fentanyl cleanup is required.
+If you believe your property or vehicle has been contaminated with fentanyl (also "Fentanil"), we’ll work quickly and follow industry protocols to decontaminate this deadly substance for you if fentanyl cleanup is required.
 Fentanyl is a synthetic opioid that is used as a painkiller, but has grown exponentially popular for people who want to manufacture it illegally in clandestine drug labs, lacing it into oxycodone, codeine, cocaine, heroin, ecstasy, MDMA (molly), meth, and other pill or powdery drugs.
 Since it is such a high potency drug (being 50 to 100 times more powerful than heroin and morphine) even the smallest dose can kill you, and since fentanyl is being cut into so many different kinds of drugs, any scene containing powdery substances and drug paraphernalia must be treated as if it were contaminated with fentanyl; there is too much at stake not to, and that's why drug decontamination should only be done by professionals.
 Biohazard PRO's Woburn and Boston locations can handle your New England drug decontamination needs.

 Carfentanil or Carfentanyl, which is an analog of the synthetic opioid analgesic, Fentanyl.
 One unit of Carfentanil is 100 times more potent as the same amount of Fentanyl, 5,000 times as potent as a unit of heroin and 10,000 times as potent as a unit of morphine.
 The toxicity of carfentanil in humans and its easy availability has raised concerns over its potential use as a weapon of mass destruction by rogue nations and terrorists, both foreign and domestic.